Cameron Students posing for a picture on Campus

 applying for aid

 Applying for financial aid at Cameron University (CU) begins with the completion of the Free Application for Federal Student Aid (FAFSA) and Cameron’s Scholarship Application.
-The FAFSA application is used to apply for nearly all types of financial assistance including federal, state and institutional aid.
-The results of the application assist the financial aid office in determining how much and what type of aid may be awarded.
-The Scholarship Application Portal is utilized to award institutional scholarships that are offered through the university.
+The FAFSA application is used to apply for nearly all types of financial aid, including federal, state, and institutional aid.
+The results of the application assist our office in determining the amount and type of aid that may be awarded.
+The Scholarship Application Portal is used to award institutional scholarships offered by the university.

 What do I need to do?